djeps/person_tracking/ONNXRUNTIME.md

 # Building ONNX Runtime

-> Note: Spoiler alert!
+> Spoiler alert!
 Building the ONNX Runtime failed mid-way through the process and jsut got tired of trying and fixing one error after another just to get it started.
 I left the description of the the process I took, I eventually - I ended up pip installing it, and exeperienced some unexpected behavior.